Prudence and the Pill

 Prudence and the Pill is a 1968 British comedy film made by Twentieth Century-Fox.
 It was directed by Fielder Cook and Ronald Neame and produced by Kenneth Harper and Ronald J. Kahn from a screenplay by Hugh Mills, based on his 1965 novel.
 The music score was by Bernard Ebbinghouse and the cinematography by Ted Moore.

 The film stars Deborah Kerr and David Niven with Robert Coote, Irina Demick, Joyce Redman, Judy Geeson, Keith Michell, Michael Hordern and Edith Evans.

 Hayley Mills was originally announced for the part eventually filled by Geeson.
 Mills had previously co-starred with Kerr and Evans in The Chalk Garden (1964), which was also directed by Neame.

 Plot

 The film portrays the conflicting and comical attempts by five couples to avoid pregnancy by using contraceptive pills.
 All of their efforts are ultimately unsuccessful, with the result that all five of the women give birth the following year.

-The story revolves around a wealthy London banker named Gerald Hardcastle (Niven) and his wife Prudence (Kerr), who live together unhappily, sleeping in separate bedrooms and speaking to each other only when necessary.
-The five couples in the film are (1) Gerald and his French mistress Elizabeth, or "Liz" (Demick), (2) Prudence and her doctor, Dr. Alan Huart (Michell), (3) the Hardcastles's maid Rose (Turner) and their chauffeur Ted (Armstrong), (4) Gerald's brother Henry (Coote) and his wife Grace (Redman), and (5) Henry and Grace's daughter Geraldine (Geeson) and her beau Tony Bates (Dundas).
+The story revolves around a wealthy London banker named Gerald Hardcastle and his wife Prudence, who live together unhappily, sleeping in separate bedrooms and speaking to each other only when necessary.
+The five couples in the film are (1) Gerald and his French mistress Elizabeth, or "Liz", (2) Prudence and her doctor, Dr. Alan Huart, (3) the Hardcastles' maid Rose and their chauffeur Ted, (4) Gerald's brother Henry and his wife Grace, and (5) Henry's and Grace's daughter Geraldine and her beau Tony Bates.